grpc/grpc-swift/Sources/GRPC/Docs.docc/Proposals/0001-stub-api.md

 One appealing aspect of `~Copyable` types and ownership modifiers is that it's easy to represent an writer as a kind of state machine.
 Consider a writer passed to a server handler, for example.
-Initially it may either send metadata or it may a status as its first and only value.
+Initially it may either send metadata or it may return a status as its first and only value.
 If it writes metadata it may then write messages.
 After any number of messages it may then write a final status.
 This composes naturally with `~Copyable` types:

 ```swift
 struct Writer<Message>: ~Copyable {